dnano-more/100-days-of-code-js/Day04-06_String_Methods/note.md

     - If no match is found, it returns -1.

   - Regular expressions can include special characters and patterns for more complex searches.
   - Common flags for regular expressions:
     - `i`(case-insensitive): Makes the search ignore case.
-    - `m`(multiline): I will treat beginning (^) and end ($) characters as working across multiple lines (i.e., match the beginning or end of each line (delimited by \n or \r), not only the very beginning or end of the whole string).
+    - `m`(multiline): It treats ^ and $ as matching at the start and end of each line, not just the whole string
     - `s`(dotAll): allows `.` to match newline characters
     - `u`(unicode): enables full Unicode support